Posted: 9/25/17 | September 25th, 2017

 Once in Lima, I wandered into a gift shop.
 After chatting with the shopkeeper, she seemed perplexed as to why I would want to take her picture.
 Letting her know that I found her more interesting than the wares she was hawking instantly warmed her.

-Cheesy Grins Work
+3. Cheesy Grins Work

 Smiling usually disarms people and breaks down their defensive walls.
 A smile and gentle nod always goes a long way and lets your subject know that you are very approachable.
-When photographing children, remember they love to be entertained, and this always starts with a huge grin.

 Connecting with people ultimately boils down to respect.
 Give them their space.
 Know when to quit stalking them for the perfect shot.
 They will naturally open up to you of their own accord.